Here Is What I See

 I hold positions in the AI infrastructure sector.
 This matters and you should know it.

-The Knowing Problem applies to me.
-Having a position creates exactly the kind of structural bias the book describes.
+The observation that led to the book applies to me.
+Having a position creates exactly the kind of structural bias described above.
 I will be inclined to notice confirming evidence and underweight disconfirming evidence.
 The inclination won't feel like bias.
 It will feel like judgment.
 The distortion will be invisible from inside.

 This is why the methodology has to be what it is.
 Not my impressions.
 Not my conviction.
 The public filings.
 The contract announcements.
 The capacity coming online.
 The revenue appearing on the income statement.
 Things you can verify without trusting my perception.